linnarsson-lab/loom-viewer/docs/README.md

-### This doc folder is deprecated
+### This docs folder is deprecated

-Please refer to the main page this loom-server project and the linnarsson-lab/loompy project.
+Please refer to the main page of this loom-server project and the linnarsson-lab/loompy project.